kvutien/kvutien.github.io/index.md

 ## Funding, or Raise funding
 Machu Picchu's purpose is to provide low cost tools for low income persons in low profile applications, but this doesn't mean a small solvable market.

-The FAO estimated in 2013 that there are more than 500 million households.
+The FAO estimated in 2013 that there are more than 500 million households in need.
 In 2019 the [Cash & Voucher Assistance programs totalled worldwide USD 5.6 billions](https://reliefweb.int/sites/reliefweb.int/files/resources/SOWC2020-Executive-Summary.pdf&usg=AOvVaw0ZepAEO1c1PBT_nhM9fmdz).
 This amount makes for only 17.9% of the total international humanitarian assistance.
 Any percentage gained in operating costs translates into hundreds of millions more, to be shared between Machu Picchu and the persons-in-need.

 # Feedback: your questions and comments
 * Check the [Frequently Asked Question](./FAQ-en.md)